perrohombre/ObsidianMD_Chatbot/README.md

-Here’s an updated README with instructions for setting up and running the local Llama3 model with Ollama:

-Chainlit Desktop Application for Obsidian Chatbot
+#Chainlit Desktop Application for Obsidian Chatbot

 This project is a desktop application for an AI chatbot built with Chainlit, designed to interact with notes in an Obsidian vault.
 The chatbot is accessible via a desktop app powered by Electron, allowing you to run queries on your notes, access task lists, and retrieve relevant information from your Obsidian knowledge base.